 Overall these little Dotty Fish shoes have been perfect for William’s needs at the moment.
 They are comfortable, protect his feet and are easy to pop into his changing bag to come out everywhere with us.
 With such a cute range, and affordable prices (starting from £8.99) I think I may be purchasing more pairs in the future!

 *We were sent the Dotty Fish sandals in exchange for this review.
 As always, opinions remain honest and my own.
+This post also contains affiliate links.
 For further information please refer to my disclosure page.

 Pin for later: